 Get Ready for Summer Sports Camps with A Sports Physical

 As summer approaches, many kids look forward to attending sports camps and participating in team sports.
 But before your child hits the field, you want to ensure they're physically prepared.
-That's where a sports physical from the expert team at Laurel Pediatric & Teen Medical Center in Bel Air, Maryland, comes in.
+That's where a sports physical from the experts at Laurel Pediatric & Teen Medical Center in Bel Air, Maryland, comes in.

-What is a Sports Physical?
+What is a sports physical?

 A sports physical is a physical exam specifically designed to evaluate a child's readiness to participate in sports.
 It's different from a regular physical exam because it focuses on the child's ability to handle the physical demands of a particular sport rather than their overall health.